dtim-upc/DCORE/README.md

 ## Contributing

-> If you are going to hack on the project, I would recommend installing [bloop](https://scalacenter.github.io/bloop) to speedup compilation and testing.
+ns> If you are going to hack on the project, I would recommend installing [bloop](https://scalacenter.github.io/bloop) to speedup compilation and testing.

 This project is developed using `Intellij` but also tested on [metals](https://scalameta.org/metals).
 So, we focus on being able to compile, test and run the project on `sbt`.